SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Methodology

 While texts at varying levels provide diverse insights into surgical videos, there are still some limitations.
 Specifically, Abstracts often contain redundant content.
 Keysteps, while concise and structured, are limited in linguistic diversity and lack detailed contextual information.
 Meanwhile, narratives, extracted from audio transcriptions, tend to be fragmented and incoherent.
 These incomplete, noisy, or overly concise textual inputs can lead to suboptimal question generation, ultimately limiting the model’s ability to reason about surgical procedures effectively.
 To address this, we introduce multi-grained knowledge augmentation to enhance textual quality across all levels.
 First, we employ GPT-4 to reorganize and supplement the abstract texts based on keysteps, removing extraneous details.
 Then, keystep texts are enriched with narrative details, adding procedural, anatomical, and instrumental context.
 We integrate narration texts into the keystep texts rather than expanding on them, as such clips are too brief to be used directly.
+This multi-grained augmentation yields a contextually rich textual representation, which serves as a structured foundation for the following instruction-tuning.

-\subsubsection{Multi-grained Instruction-Tuning Data.}
+\subsubsection{Multi-grained Instruction-Tuning Data}